ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 reliably detected.
 This could result in a sender falsely believing that no network element applied a throughput advice signal.

-## Interactions with congestion control
+## Interactions with Congestion Control

 SCONE and congestion control both provide the application with estimates of a path capacity.
 They are complementary.
 Congestion control algorithms